 - PhD in Biostatistics

 The MPH degree focuses on the practice of public health.
 The MS program focuses on the methodology of clinical research.
 The PhD program focuses on the methodology and application of biostatistics to biomedical and clinical research.
+The MPS degree focuses upon the preparedness of public health and the health care system for disasters and emergencies.

 Please take the time to fully explore our web site and learn about our unique research and educational programs.